proto-aiken-13/tp/docs/UserGuide.md

 <a name="help"></a>
 ### Viewing help : `help`

 If you have trouble using `npc_track`, simply type the `help` command.
-A link to this very user guide will be shown.
+The user guide opens in the browser.

 <div markdown="span" class="alert alert-success">
 :pencil2: **Purpose:**